-If a particular electrical device needs to be grounded, then almost invariably this will be detailed in the installation instructions provided with the device, and the product manufacturer will provide a connection point on the device to aid with this critical safety link.
-Because the inclusion of a chassis ground is detailed in the installation instructions, this step is missed only by those individuals who are unfamiliar with the equipment's safe installation procedure, or have not bothered to read the instructions.
+If a particular electrical device needs to be grounded, then almost invariably, this will be detailed in the installation instructions provided with the device, and the product manufacturer will provide a connection point on the device to aid with this critical safety link.
+Because the inclusion of a chassis ground is detailed in the installation instructions, this step is missed only by those individuals who are unfamiliar with the equipment's safe installation procedure or have not bothered to read the instructions.
 Two more common pitfalls are: choosing the right size of chassis ground wire and interconnecting the chassis ground wire onto the ship's electrical system.

-The quick and short answer to the sizing issue is that the chassis ground should be the same size, or no less than one gauge smaller, than the largest conductor attached to the equipment.
+The quick and short answer to the sizing issue is that the chassis ground should be the same size, or no less than one gauge smaller than the largest conductor attached to the equipment.
 This should be quite a large cable in some instances, like with inverters and battery chargers, and hence that is why it is so common for this cable to be undersized.

-The connection point is in theory simpler than in practice, because this ground should be connected to the ship's ground.
+The connection point is, in theory, simpler than in practice because this ground should be connected to the ship's ground.
 The tricky part is to ensure that the ship's ground point remains a single point and that an unintentional ground loop is not created.

 There are many paths to follow, and many of them will lead in the right direction, but if you are unsure which is the right one to follow, find out from someone who knows before you set off on the wrong course.
 A good practice is to limit the number of lugs on a battery post to three.

-About the author: Jeff Cote is a systems design engineer and owner of Pacific Yacht Systems, a full service shop delivering marine electrical and navigation solutions for recreational boats.
+About the author: Jeff Cote is the owner of Pacific Yacht Systems, a full service shop delivering marine electrical and navigation solutions for recreational boats.
 Visit their website and blog for info and articles on marine electrical systems, projects and more: www.pysystems.ca.